All Episodes

 Now, we have a report that hackers working for Vladimir Putin have broken into the servers at the Democratic National Committee, that they accessed all sorts of sensitive information.

-Anyway, putting that aside, political reports that the Russian government hackers that they broke into the computer systems of the DNC.
+Anyway, putting that aside, political reports that the Russian government hackers broke into the computer systems of the DNC.

-Now, the Washington Post first reported this on uh earlier today.
+Now, the Washington Post first reported this earlier today.

-The hackers had access to information for approximately an entire year, but that access apparently was wiped clean last weekend, according to the post.
+Now, get this: the hackers had access to information for approximately an entire year, but that access apparently was wiped clean last weekend, according to the Post.

 Now, the security system is critical to our operation and to the competence of the campaigns and state parties we work with, said Debbie Wasserman Schultz.